Sea Moss side effects

 • The Iodine Factor: Sea Moss is rich in iodine, a mineral crucial for thyroid health.
 However, for individuals with thyroid disorders such as hypothyroidism or hyperthyroidism, the high iodine content can exacerbate their condition.
 Too much iodine can disrupt thyroid function, potentially leading to an imbalance in thyroid hormones.

-In one was analysed the iodine level in 30 samples of red seaweeds, and Irish moss (3.86 ± 1.49 mg/kg dry weight) has the highest average iodine content.
+In one study it was analyzed the iodine level in 30 samples of red seaweeds, and Irish moss (3.86 ± 1.49 mg/kg dry weight) has the highest average iodine content.
 Four grams per day of analyzed dehydrated Irish moss seaweeds contributed greatly to the iodine recommended daily intake (DRI) for children (25.7%).
 The consumption of analyzed seaweeds (4 g/day) does not pose a health risk.
 However, the consumption of 286 g/day of Irish moss would lead to exceeding the UL for the adult population set at 1100 μg/day.
 It is necessary that the consumer respects the consumption guidelines of the seaweed packers [8].

 • Consultation is Key: It's imperative for those with thyroid conditions to consult with a healthcare specialist before incorporating Sea Moss into their diet.
 A healthcare provider can assess the appropriateness of Sea Moss in the context of the individual's specific thyroid condition and overall health status.